Enrolment

 Payment

-There are several methods of payment available at the school office which include: Credit Card, EFTPOS, Cash (correct value) as well as Direct Debit and Online banking.
+There are several methods of payment available at the school office which include: credit card, EFTPOS, Cash (correct value) as well as direct debit and online banking.

-Statements will be issued at the beginning of Term 1.
-Families have the option to pay in full during Term 1 and receive a 5% discount on tuition fees.
-Another option is to enter a payment plan agreement and pay in regular installments.
+Families have the option to pay in full by the end of February to receive an early bird discount of $79.00 per student.
+Another option is to enter a payment plan agreement and pay in regular instalments.
+All fees must be paid by October of the current school year.

-If at any stage fees present a problem please consult with the Principal.
+If at any stage fees present a problem, please consult with the Principal.

 INFORMATION COLLECTION NOTICES